sbci-brain/SBCI_Toolkit/README.md

 ### **Compute and Display SFC on the Cortical Surface**

-Computes and visualizes both global and local surface functional connectivity (SFC) directly on the cortical surface.
-This function leverages connectivity data alongside surface mapping and parcellation details to provide a detailed view of connectivity patterns.
+Computes and visualizes both global and local structural-functional coupling (SFC) directly on the cortical surface.

 ```matlab
 sfc_gbl = calculate_sfc_gbl(sc, fc, 'triangular', false);